 Chairs play a major role in facilitating each session, introducing the session topic, the presenters, and the titles of their individual papers.
 A few words about each presenter—year or class rank, university affiliation, and academic interests—can also make each session friendlier and more relaxed.
 While the faculty moderator will be assigned in advance for the session, a quick-witted chair might also need to locate a faculty member willing to serve for an absent moderator.
 Chairs promote the congenial atmosphere necessary for collaboration and discussion.
 They model the best kind of session participation, often even asking questions during the moderator-led Q & A and demonstrating their careful attention to the subjects of the papers.

-- If you are not a presenter, there will be a link posted here on December 18 to sign up to volunteer as a chair.
+- If you are not a presenter, you may sign up here to volunteer as a chair through January 16.

 - Chair assignments will be listed on the “Schedule of Concurrent Sessions of Presenters, Chairs and Moderators,” which will be available after February 12.